fgimian/flaskage/README.md

 At the current time, [Flask](http://flask.pocoo.org/) is my favourite web framework in Python.
 It's beautifully designed and every bit as powerful as the full-stack frameworks once you plug in the required components.

 Unfortunately, there are currently only a few templates available to get you started with Flask.
-All the existing templates are well worth checking out but didn't quite fit my needs and requirements, so I designed my owns.
+All the existing templates are well worth checking out but didn't quite fit my needs and requirements, so I designed my own.

 Some of the existing templates and projects which inspired and influenced this project are: